cooperda00/rp-fin-group/src/markdown-services/retirementPlanning.md

 You may think that retirement is too far away to worry about but time flies and if you start preparations early, you can avoid the stress of having to play financial catch up by acting early and best positioning yourself for your retirement.

 We all think of retirement as the chance to take a well-earned break from the stresses of working life, or to have the choice to work far less.
 But without a solid financial plan in place, expats, in particular, can find themselves struggling.
-Our advisers help you plan the future, bringing together your retirement plan along with your legacy plan.
+Our advisors help you plan the future, bringing together your retirement plan along with your legacy plan.

 It is sensible to cater for the possibility of expensive long-term care, as well as for a robust legacy strategy to look after your family when you have passed away.